West African leaders meet over Niger coup, junta warns against intervention | Law-Order

 West African leaders meet over Niger coup, junta warns against intervention

-Niger's military leaders warned against any armed intervention in the country as West African leaders are set to gather in Nigeria's capital on Sunday for an emergency summit to decide on further actions to pressure the army to restore constitutional order.
-Heads of state of the 15-member Economic Community of West African States (ECOWAS), and the eight-member West African Economic and Monetary Union could suspend Niger from its institutions, cut off the country from the regional central bank and financial market, and close borders.

-Niger's military leaders warned against any armed intervention in the country as West African leaders are set to gather in Nigeria's capital on Sunday for an emergency summit to decide on further actions to pressure the army to restore constitutional order.
+Niger's military leaders warned against any armed intervention in the country as West African heads of state gather in Nigeria's capital on Sunday for an emergency summit to decide on further actions to pressure the army to restore constitutional order.

 "We want to once more remind ECOWAS or any other adventurer, of our firm determination to defend our homeland," he said.
-The junta issued a second statement on Saturday night inviting citizens in the capital take to the streets from 7 a.m. local time (0600 GMT) to protest against ECOWAS and show support for the new military leaders.
+PROTEST IN NIAMEY

+Invited by the military leaders, over thousands of pro-junta supporters took to the streets of the capital early on Sunday to show their support and reject any intervention by ECOWAS.
+The protesters gathered in a public square in central Niamey and while some headed to the French Embassy, chanting anti-French slogans and hold placards some reading: "Down with France!"
+"France Out!", according to a Reuters reporter.

+Some youths threw stones at the embassy building before the protesters were dispersed by Niger national guard.
+"We are here to express our discontent against France's interference in Niger's affairs.
+Niger is an independent and sovereign country, so France's decisions have no influence on us," said Sani Idrissa, one of the protesters.

 The European Union and France have cut off financial support to Niger and the United States has threatened to do the same.
 After an emergency meeting on Friday, the African Union issued a statement demanding that the military return to their barracks and restore constitutional order within 15 days.
 It did not say what would happen after that.